solo-io/gloo-docs/gloo/docs/gloo_routing/virtual_services/security/jwt/claim_routing.md

 ```

 {{% notice note %}}
-if you generated your own private\public key pair, replace this public key with yours.
+if you generated your own private/public key pair, replace this public key with yours.
 You can use the JWTs provided in this guide with the public key above.
 {{% /notice %}}